focusconsulting/auto-a11y/README.md

 5. **Locator Creation**: The system creates a Playwright locator using the suggested query.

 6. **Snapshot Saving**: Successful locators are saved to a JSON file for future use.

+### AIAgent

+1. **Instruction Analysis**: When you call `execute()` with an instruction, the agent extracts the current page's HTML.

+2. **AI Planning**: The HTML and instruction are sent to the AI model, which determines:
+   - What action to perform (click, fill, etc.)
+   - Which element to target
+   - Any additional values needed (text to type, etc.)

+3. **Tool Usage**: The agent uses the LocatorTool to find the target element.

+4. **Action Execution**: The agent performs the specified action on the located element.

 ## Snapshots